 The Gardener's Companion: How to Grow Wave Petunias

 During my time as a greenhouse owner, I had numerous customers come to my place looking for something easy to grow that would be hard to kill.
-Obviously, with any plant, there is the potential to not meet some of its need and cause it to stop living.
+Obviously, with any plant, there is the potential to not meet some of its needs and thereby kill it.
 But over time, I realized there was one that was preferred over most others: the wave petunia.
 This easy-growing plant is a great starter plant for any novice flower gardener.

 The wave petunia blends the habit of the petunia and a trailing vine plant.
 The flowers are characteristic of the original petunia, in multiple colors of white, pink, red, purple, and yellow.
 These flowers bloom profusely throughout the growing season and do not require plucking the way a traditional petunia would.